Oswaldo Cabrera Player Props: Yankees vs. Twins

-The New York Yankees and Oswaldo Cabrera, who went 0-for-3 last time out, take on Louie Varland and the Minnesota Twins at Yankee Stadium, Friday at 7:05 PM ET.
+Oswaldo Cabrera -- 2-for-4 in his most recent game -- will be in action for the New York Yankees versus the Minnesota Twins, with Tyler Mahle on the hill, on April 15 at 1:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Twins.
+In his last game, he racked up two hits (going 2-for-4) against the Twins.

 Oswaldo Cabrera Game Info & Props vs. the Twins